 GMAT Exam Pattern

 The GMAT exam is 2 hours 15 minutes long (including an optional 10-minute break).
-The GMAT exam pattern is comprised of a total of 64 questions divided into 3 sections as mentioned below:
+The GMAT pattern is comprised of a total of 64 questions divided into 3 sections as mentioned below:

 - Quantitative Reasoning: 21 questions, 45 minutes